 Served over rice, in a taco or scooped over grilled toast, homemade baked beans are both comforting and nutritious.
 Full of beneficial fibre, protein and nutrients, beans are the staple in many cuisines and are perfect for health-conscious eaters.
 In today’s post, we’re sharing the ultimate Instant Pot baked beans with a couple of secret ingredients that make this a must-have recipe.

-You will many homemade baked beans made with bacon for extra depth and flavour, but we really wanted to stick with a vegetarian and vegan-friendly version.
-We are using not one but two special ingredients that take these pressure cooked beans to the next level: porcini mushrooms and onion soup mix or onion stock cube.
+Many people make homemade baked beans with bacon for extra depth and flavour, but we really wanted to stick with a vegetarian and vegan-friendly version.
+We are using not one but two special ingredients that take these pressure cooked baked beans to the next level: porcini mushrooms and onion soup mix or onion stock cube.
 But let’s begin with the essential ingredient first.

 Dried porcini mushrooms are a wonderful ingredient to have on hand as they add the most marvellous mushroomy, forest flavour to stews, soups and risottos.
 It’s not a cheap ingredient but a small amount goes a long way, so you only need a handful for this recipe.
 Other dried wild mushrooms or dried shiitake mushrooms can also be used.
 You can buy dried porcini mushrooms on Amazon too.